-Figure 39 VLAN: VLAN Status
+Figure 34 VLAN: VLAN Status

-Table 15 VLAN: VLAN Status
+Table 14 VLAN: VLAN Status

 LABEL DESCRIPTION The Number of VLAN This is the number of VLANs configured on the switch.
 Index This is the VLAN index number.
-Click on this to view port settings for the specified VLAN.
+Click an index number to display detailed VLAN status.
 VID This is the VLAN identification number that was configured in the Static VLAN screen.

-Table 15 VLAN: VLAN Status (continued)
+Table 14 VLAN: VLAN Status (continued)

 LABEL DESCRIPTION Elapsed Time This field shows how long it has been since a normal VLAN was registered or a static VLAN was set up.
-Status This field shows how this VLAN was added to the switch; dynamic - using GVRP, static - added as a permanent entry or it shows other - added using Multicast VLAN Registration (MVR).
+Status This field shows how this VLAN was added to the switch; dynamic - using GVRP, static - added as a permanent entry or other - added using Multicast VLAN Registration (MVR).
 Change Pages Click Previous or Next to show the previous/next screen if all status information cannot be seen in one screen.

-8.5.2 Static VLAN Details
+8.5.2 VLAN Detail

+Click an index number in the VLAN Status screen to display the VLAN Detail screen.
 Use this screen to view detailed port settings and status of the VLAN group.
-See Section 8.1 on page 83 for more information on static VLANs.
-Click on an index number in the VLAN Status screen to display VLAN details.
+Refer to Section 8.1 on page 78 for more information on static VLAN.